-The Center's community space is a child-friendly environment with comfortable sofas, free tea, free condoms, and a computer open to the public.
+The Center's community space is a child-friendly environment with comfortable sofas, free tea, free condoms, dental dams computers, and a printer open to the public.

 Students will find a safe cozy atmosphere for relaxation or study, a feminist library for information, and opportunities for work-study, practicum credit, and volunteer service through advocacy, research, and activism.

 If you care about your community and want to make a difference, if you like to be creative or you are searching for professional development and leadership opportunities then please come visit and check out the Women's Resource Center.